DeimosC2/DeimosC2/README.md

 * [dgoogauth](https://github.com/dgryski/dgoogauth) used for the 2FA functionality
 * [gobfuscate](https://github.com/unixpickle/gobfuscate) used to support agent obfuscation
 * [Stack Overflow](https://stackoverflow.com/) because isn't this how we develop now?

+## Disclaimer
+This program should only be used on environments that you own or have explicit permission to do so.
+The authors, nor Critical Start, Inc., will be held liable for any illegal use of this program.